rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 ```

 ### 2. Setup an account
- - Go to [Streamly Registration Page][streamly-signup] and sign up by providing your email address and a valid namespace. <br />
+ - Go to [Streamly Registration Page][streamly-signup] and sign up by providing your email address and a namespace. <br />
-  The namespace is a string on which you have full authorization for services that you make used on [Streamly].
-Every service that you make used on [Streamly] should start with your namespace.
-That is for instance if you want to create a keyspace, your keyspace must be prefixed by your namespace. <br />
+  The namespace is a string that Streamly uses to scope resources.
+For instance, any keyspace, index, or topic you create must be prefixed with your namespace.  <br />

-    **Make sure you choose your namespace carefully because you wouldn't change it afterwards.**
+    **A user has one single namespace and cannot change it once the account is created.
+Be sure to choose your namespace carefully.**

 ![streamly-signup-step1][streamly-signup-step1]